aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ```

-While using command line or third party tools such as Postman to test APIs, you will need to provide Identity Token in the request "Authorization" header.
-You can authenticate with Amazon Cognito User Pool using AWS CLI and use IdToken value present in the output of the command:
+While using command line or third-party tools such as Postman to test APIs, you will need to provide Identity Token in the request "Authorization" header.
+You can authenticate with Amazon Cognito User Pool using AWS CLI and use IdToken value present in the command's output:

 ```bash
 aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id <cognito user pool application client id> --auth-parameters USERNAME=<username>,PASSWORD=<password>